activeyawcontrol/simrig-evolution/README.md

 Mood: holy fuck this is a lotta cables

-What I did: lots of velcro ties.
-Moved the UPS to behind the pedals.
-Moved the USB hubs to behind the pedals.
-Moved the extra speaker wire to the sub area rather than below the seat.
+What I did:
+* lots of velcro ties: https://www.amazon.com/gp/product/B001E1Y5O6
+* moved the UPS to behind the pedals
+* moved the USB hubs to behind the pedals
+* moved the extra speaker wire to the sub area rather than below the seat.

 All of this led to less things needing to be on the uprights and more things being away from the PC itself.
+Now there is a big strand going from the back of the PC under the pedal deck.

-Thoughts: some of these cables are fucking annoying.
+Thoughts: some of these cables are super annoying.
 Like the Simucube torque-off cable.
 I wish they had a 90 degree version.
+Or the Heusinkveld handbrake with its little clear box.
+Also, I should get a wireless keyboard.

 Pictures to come.

+## Verison ??
+Vario Vesa mounts

+Mood: the alignment on

 ## Epilogue: Am I done now?